QuentinFombaron/moodle-block_point_view/README.md

 # Moodle plugin « Point of View »

-*Quentin Fombaron - October 20th 2020, Astor Bizard - October 11th 2021*
+_Quentin Fombaron - October 20th 2020, Astor Bizard - October 11th 2021_
-*Centre des Nouvelles Pédagogies (CNP), Univ.
-Grenoble Alpes - University of innovation*
+_Centre des Nouvelles Pédagogies (CNP*), Univ.
+Grenoble Alpes - University of innovation_

 The plugin **Point of view** offers the possibility to react and give difficulty levels to activities within a Moodle course.
-Students know the difficulty of an activity thanks to color tracks, they also have the possibility to react via emojis, each representing an emotion, a feeling.
+Students know the difficulty of an activity (estimated by the teacher) thanks to color tracks.
+They also have the possibility to react via emojis, each representing an emotion, a feeling.
 It is fully customizable.

 This plugin is developed by Quentin Fombaron and Astor Bizard.
 It is initially developped for [caseine.org](http://www.moodle.caseine.org).
 Do not hesitate to send your thinking and bug reports to the contact addresses below.